Here’s How to Prepare for a Nuclear Attack

 Would a nuclear attack kill us all or cause a global nuclear winter?

-I got a message from a reader the other day that encompasses what a lot of us are thinking:
+I got a message from a reader during the North Korea crisis that encompasses what a lot of us are thinking:

 N. Korea now has a Nuke or Nuke capabilities.
 Do you beef up your preps, wait for the chips to fall, kiss your butt goodbye, or other?
 Should we be acting business as usual?